thosgood/this-weeks-finds/markdown/151-200/week154.md

 14\) P. Budinich and A. Trautman, The Spinorial Chessboard, Springer-Verlag, Berlin, 1988.

-Unfortunately it\'s out of print, but John Barrett happened to have a copy.
+Unfortunately it's out of print, but John Barrett happened to have a copy.
 Springer should reprint it!
-It has a nice discussion of the
+It has a nice discussion of the "Clifford algebra clock":
-\"Clifford algebra clock\":

                                   R